aaronwmorris/indi-allsky/README.md

 | loop_realtime.html  | A loop is slowly built dynamically with the latest images loaded at regular intervals.
 Settings configured in settings_loop.js |
 | sqm.html            | Displays a calculated sky quality value based on the brightness of the sky in the center region of the frame |

+## Database

+All media generated are logged in a local SQLite database stored in /var/lib/indi-allsky/indi-allsky.sqlite  This database is used as the source of images for timelapse and keogram generation, as well as, for displaying images via the web interfaces.

+The database is managed via the python modules SQLAlchemy and alembic to provide migrations (schema upgrades) automatically in the setup.sh script.

 ## Performance